Core Endpoint

 • links is useful when you want lightweight discovery without page bodies.

-• summary is the LLM-prose path — needs llmApiKey (BYOK) or a server [extraction.llm] config.
+• summary is the LLM-prose path — needs llmApiKey or a server [extraction.llm] config.
 Optional summaryPrompt lets the caller pick language/tone without weakening the safety wrapper.

 • json is the extraction path and should be paired with jsonSchema.